phylyd/QBNN/README.rst

 The implementations are done on Huawei's Quantum Computing Platform "HiQ" : http://hiq.huaweicloud.com/en/index.html

-The framework are shown below:
+The framework is shown below:

 .. image:: Framework.png